Ke'Bryan Hayes Player Props: Pirates vs. Rays

 Ke'Bryan Hayes At The Plate

-- Hayes has eight doubles, two triples, a home run and 10 walks while batting .230.
+- Hayes is hitting .222 with eight doubles, two triples, a home run and 10 walks.

-- In 62.1% of his games this season (18 of 29), Hayes has picked up at least one hit, and in eight of those games (27.6%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.